red-jade/exa/README.md

 ## EXA Build

-To bootstrap an `exa_xxx` library build, you must run `mix deps.get` twice.
+**To bootstrap an `exa_xxx` library build, you must run `mix deps.get` twice.**

-The `exa` repo contains a mix task: `Mix.Tasks.Exa`.
+The `exa` repo contains a shared mix utility module to read command arguments and environment variables then generate library dependencies.
-The task enables configurable builds for all EXA libraries, by centralizing the generation of dependencies.

-All individual `exa_xxx` repos contain boilerplate in their `mix.exs`, which processes command line arguments and calls into the `mix exa` task to generate library dependencies.
+All individual `exa_xxx` repos contain boilerplate in the `mix.exs` to bootstrap from this `exa` project.
-The boilerplate code is also recorded here in the `mix_util.exs.txt` file.

 There are three ways to build exa libraries:
- - `local` builds using the current local versions checked-out in sibling directories `../exa_xxx`
+ - `local` builds using the current local versions checked-out in sibling directories with path `../exa_xxx`
  - `main` builds from github main branches
  - `tag`  builds from github tagged releases

 The build scope is determined in this order:
 - `--build scope` argument to the mix task